mvahaste/meridian/README.md

   - `font-monospace` - Makes text use your monospace font.
   - `font-[thin|light|regular|medium|bold|black]` - Makes text a specific weight.
   - I recommend creating a [note](https://github.com/mvahaste/meridian/blob/main/CSS%20Class%20Suggestions.md?plain=1) with all the CSS classses applied so you get suggestions for them.
-- Supports both light and dark modes.
+- Supports both light and dark modes (way better in dark mode though).
-- Uses your Obsidian font settings, no annoying font overrides.
+- Uses your Obsidian font settings, no annoying overrides.

 ### Snippets